Small Group Ministry

 - Opening Words: Gathering in, settling down, reminding participants of the special opportunity of the gathering, possibly reflecting the topic of the session.
 The meeting may begin with the lighting of a candle or a chalice.

-How Can You Join a Circle?
+How Can You Join a Covenant Group?